 Core Earnings consists of net income (loss), excluding realized and change in net unrealized gains and losses on securities and financial derivatives, and, if applicable, items of income or loss that are of a non-recurring nature.
 Core Earnings includes net realized and change in net unrealized gains (losses) associated with payments and accruals of periodic payments on interest rate swaps.
-Core Earnings excluding Catch-up Premium Amortization Adjustments consists of Core Earnings excluding Catch-up Premium Amortization Adjustments are supplemental non-GAAP financial measures.
-We believe that Core Earnings excluding Catch-up Premium Amortization Adjustments provide information useful to investors because they are metrics that we use to assess our performance and to evaluate the effective net yield provided by the portfolio.
+Core Earnings excluding Catch-up Premium Amortization Adjustments consists of Core Earnings but excludes the effect of Catch-up Premium Amortization Adjustments on interest income.
+Core Earnings and Core Earnings excluding Catch-up Premium Amortization Adjustments are supplemental non-GAAP financial measures.
+We believe that Core Earnings and Core Earnings excluding Catch-up Premium Amortization Adjustments provide information useful to investors because they are metrics that we use to assess our performance and to evaluate the effective net yield provided by the portfolio.
 Moreover, one of our objectives is to generate income from the net interest margin on the portfolio, and Core Earnings and Core Earnings excluding Catch-up Premium Amortization Adjustments are used to help measure the extent to which this objective is being achieved.
-However, because Core Earnings and Core Earnings excluding Catch-up Premium Amortization adjustments are incomplete measures of our financial results and differ from net income (loss) computed in accordance with GAAP.
+However, because Core Earnings and Core Earnings excluding Catch-up Premium Amortization Adjustments are incomplete measures of our financial results and differ from net income (loss) computed in accordance with GAAP, they should be considered as supplementary to, and not as substitutes for, net income (loss) computed in accordance with GAAP.

-The following table reconciles, for the three month periods ended December 31, 2015 and September 30, 2015, our Core Earnings and Core Earnings excluding Catch-up Premium Amortization Adjustments on a consolidated basis to the line on our Consolidated Statement of Operations entitled Net Income (Loss), which we believe is the most directly comparable GAAP measure on our Consolidated Statement of Operations in Core Farrings:
+The following table reconciles, for the three month periods ended December 31, 2015 and September 30, 2015, our Core Earnings and Core Earnings excluding Catch-up Premium Amortization Adjustments on a consolidated basis to the line on our Consolidated Statement of Operations entitled Net Income (Loss), which we believe is the most directly comparable GAAP measure on our Consolidated Statement of Operations to Core Earnings:

-(In thousands except share amounts) Peri ee Month iod Ended iber 31, 2015 Period Ended September 30, 2015 Net Income (Loss) \$ 980 \$ (4,817) Less: Net realized gains (losses) on securities 817 596 Net realized gains (losses) on financial derivatives, excluding periodic payments (1) (4,467) (2,208) Change in net unrealized gains (losses) on securities (11,230) 4,862 Change in net unrealized gains (losses) on financial derivatives, excluding accrued periodic payments (2) 11,380 (14,355) Subtotal (3,500) (11,105) Core Earnings \$ 4,480 \$ 6,288 Catch-up Premium Amortization Adjustments (1,087) 895

-Core Earnings excluding Catch-up Premium Amortization Adjustments \$ 5,567 \$ 5,393 Weighted Average Shares Outstanding 9,135,219 9,140,452 Core Earnings Per Share \$ 0.49 \$ 0.69 Core Farnings Per Share excluding Catch-up Premium Amortization Adjustments .\$ 0.61 \$ 0.59
+(In thousands except share amounts) Three Month Period Ended December 31, 2015 Three Month Period Ended September 30, 2015 Net Income (Loss) 980 \$ (4,817) Less: Net realized gains (losses) on securities 817 596 Net realized gains (losses) on financial derivatives, excluding periodic payments (1) (4,467) (2,208) Change in net unrealized gains (losses) on securities (11,230) 4,862 Change in net unrealized gains (losses) on financial derivatives, excluding accrued periodic payments $^{(2)}$ 11,380 (14,355) Subtotal (3,500) (11,105) Core Earnings \$ 4,480 \$ 6,288 Catch-up Premium Amortization Adjustments (1,087) 895 Core Earnings excluding Catch-up Premium Amortization Adjustments \$ 5,567 \$ 5,393 Weighted Average Shares Outstanding 9,135,219 9,140,452 Core Earnings Per Share \$ 0.49 \$ 0.69 Core Earnings Per Share excluding Catch-up Premium Amortization Adjustments \$ 0.61 \$ 0.59

 - (1) For the three month period ended December 31, 2015, represents Net realized gains (losses) on financial derivatives of \$(7,595) less Net realized gains (losses) on periodic settlements of interest rate swaps of \$(3,128).
-For the three month period ended September 30, 2015, represents Net realized gains (losses) on financial derivatives of \$(3,252) less Net realized gains (los interest rate swaps of \$(1.044). - (2) For the three month period ended December 31, 2015, represents Change in net unrealized gains (losses) on financial derivatives of \$12,678 less Change in net unrealized gains (losses) on accrued periodic settlements of interest rate swaps of \$1,298.
+For the three month period ended September 30, 2015, represents Net realized gains (losses) on financial derivatives of \$(3,252) less Net realized gains (losses) on periodic settlements of interest rate swaps of \$(1,044). - (2) For the three month period ended December 31, 2015, represents Change in net unrealized gains (losses) on financial derivatives of \$12,678 less Change in net unrealized gains (losses) on accrued periodic settlements of interest rate swaps of \$1,298.
 For the three month period ended September 30, 2015, represents Change in net unrealized gains (losses) on financial derivatives of \$(15,421) less Change in net unrealized gains (losses) on accrued periodic settlements of interest rate swaps of \$(1,066).